So you want to be a playa medic?

 ESD Greeter (Non-Medical)

 These are our volunteers who do not meet the criteria above but wish to work with ESD.
-They may be working towards obtaining a license (e.g. medical school, nursing school, etc), be new to their profession (less than three years experience), or hold a license or certificate in a healthcare profession providing ancillary care such as XR Tech or Respiratory Therapist.
+They may be working towards obtaining a license (e.g. medical school, nursing school, etc), be new to their profession (less than three years experience), or hold a license or certificate in a healthcare professional providing ancillary care such as XR Tech or Respiratory Therapist.
 They may be a health care provider from a different country, so they don’t qualify to volunteer in the state of Nevada.
 Greeters assist the patients and staff but do not provide direct patient care.
 We typically reserve this role for family members of our other ESD volunteers.